What is the Best Keyword Research Tool For You? [Free & Premium]

 You can try it for free yourself and see the difference.

-A few important things that we didn't see in any of the free keyword research tools:
+A few important things that we didn't see in any of the best keyword research tools that are free:

 - Google results breakdown helps us see whether or not the results in Google get any clicks.
 The less organic results (and the higher snippets, ads, etc), the less traffic that the #1 page gets.